Ruari Crichard

 Ruari James Crichard (born 9 January 1995) is a cricketer who played first-class cricket for Cambridge University from 2015 to 2017.

 Crichard attended King's College School, Wimbledon, before going up to St John's College, Cambridge, where he studied modern and medieval languages.
-An opening bowler, in the 2017 University Match he took 5 for 74 and 6 for 68 in Cambridge’s 216-run victory.
+An opening bowler, in the 2017 University Match he took 5 for 74 and 6 for 68 in Cambridge's 216-run victory.
 After the match he announced that he would be playing no more first-class cricket.

-He took up a position with the JMAN Group management consultancy in London.
+Crichard took up a position with the JMAN Group management consultancy in London.
+As of 2023 he is head of commercial development with Octopus Electric Vehicles.